Have Questions? 888-508-6572

 Cons:

-• Susceptible to leaks in rainy areas
+• Susceptible to leaks if drainage is poor or penetrations aren’t properly flashed, especially in rainy areas

 Butterfly Roof